OthankQ/100-days-of-code/r1-log.md

 ### R1D17
 Read the first chapter of "You Don't Know JavaScript" by Kyle Simpson.
 Tried the first exercise from the book and quickly learned that I need to have a firm understanding of the basics if I want to move forward.

+### R1D18
+Worked on the You Don't Know JS chapter 1 challenge.